Jebinesh/AngularPractice/README.md

 creating an components ng generate component <component name>

-interpoliation {{}}
+#Binding in Angular

+Interpolation--{{}},
+Property binding -- property such as variable is inserted in component.ts, Event binding -- ngModel (dynamic binding) interpoliation {{}}

+BootstrapModule is the first module of angular app to load module --main.ts

 Angualar pipes - | -used to convert one datatype to another